Probing Conceptual Understanding of Large Visual-Language Models: Benchmark Results

 \subsection{Background Context Evaluation}

-Overall results for evaluating model context understanding of background-object relationships are shown in Figure \ref{fig:filler_context} and Figure \ref{fig:coocccurence_all}.
-We evaluate model reliance on either background cues or the co-occurrence of objects.
-Both tasks compare to both an original image $x_0$ and the original image with an added patch of the respective filler $\tilde{x_0}$ to take into account general robustness.
-Modified images $\tilde{x_1}$ will have either the background removed and replaced with a filler or have the background and all other objects replaced.
-The fillers are one of: ``black'', ``gray'', ``noise'' or a random ``scene'' that does not have objects.
-The metrics we use for comparisons are the mean average precision (mAP) for multi-object recognition precision, relative robustness ($\gamma_r$) measuring the relative drop/increase in performance, and mean change in mAP $\mu(\triangledown(c))$ for the objects (see Section \ref{metrics} for more details).
-Additional results can be found in the supplementary.
+\textbf{Models ignore what the background is replaced with, indicating little use of it:} Overall results for evaluating model context understanding of background-object relationships are shown in Figure \ref{fig:filler_context} and \ref{fig:coocccurence_all}.

-\textbf{Models ignore what the background is replaced with, indicating little use of it:} Figure \ref{fig:filler_context} (b) shows the results averaged over filler type when only the background is removed.
-For all metrics, there is very little difference in performance.
+Figure \ref{fig:filler_context} (left) shows the results averaged over filler type when only the background is removed.
 The most noticeable change is when comparing the ground truth image to $\tilde{x_0}$ and $\tilde{x_1}$ as expected.
 Overall, models are slightly less robust to when the background is replaced with either Gaussian noise or scenery.
 However, if models had underlying understanding of what objects belong in what context, models should be less robust to scenery.
 This indicates they may not have conceptual maps about objects and their relationship to context.

-\textbf{More co-attention may result in greater trade-off between robustness and performance:} Figure \ref{fig:filler_context} (b) shows the overall results averaged over model type when only the background is removed.
+\textbf{More co-attention may result in greater trade-off between robustness and performance:} Figure \ref{fig:filler_context} (right) shows the overall results averaged over model type when only the background is removed.
 Similar to when looking at fillers, models are typically robust to background removal, indicating little use of context.
-However, ViLT and BridgeTower tend to be less robust to when a patch is added to the image, noticeable even more so when the robustness between $\tilde{x_0}$ and $\tilde{x_1}$ is so high.
+ALIGN tends to improve when the background is removed.
+However, ViLT, ALIGN and MetaCLIP tend to be less robust when a patch is added to the image, noticeable even more so when the robustness between $\tilde{x_0}$ and $\tilde{x_1}$ is so high.
 This appears to be a trade-off between robustness and performance.